Daytona Beach Tours & Activities

 Don't forget - your ticket also allows you to visit to the Astronaut Hall of Fame, located at the entrance to the Kennedy Space Center.
 This attraction features the world's largest collection of personal astronaut mementos, historic spacecraft, one-of-a-kind space legacies, and hands-on activities.
 You may sit in a mission control console, feel the pull of 4 Gs in the G-Force Simulator, and land a Space Shuttle.

 You also have the opportunity to experience the exciting new Great Balls of Fire exhibit which shares the story of the origins of our solar system, asteroids and comets and their possible impacts and risks.
 Via a hands-on component you can study how scientists determine the trajectory path of such near-Earth objects.
 Learn about meteors, comets and asteroids, you can use interactive displays to build your own solar system, test rocks to see if they have meteorite-like properties, explore the various sizes of asteroids and comets, and explore what would happen if one were to hit your hometown.
+This amazing exhibit will be available through January 4, 2015.

 Kennedy Space Center Bus Tour